litaio/lita/README.md

 * Strings sent with `Lita::Robot#send_messages` will be pushed to an array accessible as `replies` so you can make expectations about output from the robot.
 * You have access to the following cached objects set with `let`: `robot`, `source`, and `user`.
 Note that these objects are instances of the real classes and not test doubles.

 The custom helper methods are where `Lita::RSpec` really shines.
-You can test routes (both chat and HTTP routes) very easily using this syntax:
+You can test routes (both chat and HTTP routes) and event subscriptions very easily using this syntax:

 ``` ruby
 it { routes("some message").to(:some_method) }